April 10, 2023

 We weren’t looking for love.
-We certainly weren’t in the market for another long-term relationship (Provence is demanding attention while we spend way too much time with South Africa and Argentina).
+We certainly weren’t in the market for another long-term relationship with yet another destination (hello Provence, South Africa, Argentina, Sicily….).

 But there she was.